 Before trenching, it’s imperative that critical safety measures are considered.
 If you’re using the right machinery you probably won’t have to climb into the trench often (if at all).
 If you are inside the trench, ensure the sides are properly supported for anything deeper than 1 metre.
 Proper hi-vis clothing should be worn, alongside a hard hat and protective eyewear.

 If you’re using an excavator or similar machine to dig your trench, ensure it’s kept away from the edge at all times.
 This is to avoid the machine collapsing the soil and falling into the trench.
 Most excavators have extensive reach and do not need to be positioned close to the trench.
 Keeping an eye on your surroundings at all times is key, and be very careful not to swing the arm or move your machinery without making sure that area is clear.

 Step 5: Aim to work efficiently.

 It’s important to adjust your work rate in accordance with the stage of the project you’re working on.
 For example, if you’re working on the finishing touches of your trench, a higher degree of precision will be required.
-Make sure you slow down here to avoid any unwelcomed mishaps.
+Make sure you slow down here to avoid any unwelcome mishaps.
 Similarly, if you’re excavating the body of the trench, you’ll have more freedom to work at a faster pace where speed is prioritised over accuracy.

-iSeekplant’s online directory has thousands of suppliers all over the country ready to help you with trenching!
+iseekplant’s online directory has thousands of suppliers all over the country ready to help you with trenching!

-By planning ahead and ahead and employing the right safety tactics, digging a trench is a breeze. iSeekplant proudly works alongside world-class plant hire suppliers that are ready to tackle your next project.
+By planning ahead and ahead and employing the right safety tactics, digging a trench is a breeze. iseekplant proudly works alongside world-class plant hire suppliers that are ready to tackle your next project.
 It doesn’t matter whether you’re chasing wet hire or dry hire, we’ll have the perfect fit for you!
 Use our get rates tool and receive competitive quotes today.